If a parabola is placed in a coordinate plane in a simple way, then a simple equation is obtained.

 $p\lt 0$ | if and only if | the focus is below the vertex | if and only if | the parabola is concave down (sheds water) |

-As a second example, if the parabola is concave down, then $\,p\,$ must be less than zero,
+For example, if the focus is above the vertex, then $\,p\,$ must be greater than zero, and the parabola must be concave up.
+As a second example, if the parabola is concave down, then $\,p\,$ must be less than zero, and the focus is below the vertex.

 Since the vertex is a point on the parabola, the definition of parabola dictates that it must be the same distance from the focus and the directrix.

-Thus, the directrix must cross the $\,y\,$-axis at $\,-p\,$; indeed, every $\,y$-value on the directrix equals $\,-p\,$.
+Thus, the directrix must cross the $y$-axis at $\,-p\,$; indeed, every $y$-value on the directrix equals $\,-p\,.$

 Let $\,(x,y)\,$ denote a typical point on the parabola.